TykTechnologies/tyk-demo/deployments/mqtt/README.md

 Everything is setup and wired automatically.

-Log into the Node-Red dashboard to inspect the Dashboard at
+Log into the Node-Red dashboard to test the flow at
 ```
 http://localhost:1880
 ```

 Note the nodes say `connected` underneath.
-Tyk is actually intercepting the traffic from  the sensors and reverse proxying to the broker Mosquitto via TCP proxy.
+Tyk is actually intercepting the traffic from the sensors and reverse proxying to the Mosquitto broker via TCP proxy.

 Let's test the connection.
 Follow these steps.